 I love eating rolled oats, especially when they are raw, but raw rolled oats in their dry form have two counterproductive properties that make it necessary to take extra precautionary measures before consuming the delicious grain.
 The first property of raw oats consumption that makes it potentially counterproductive is that it absorbs stomach acids, which can lead to a buildup in your digestive system (and eventually constipation).
 The second counterproductive property of consuming the grain in raw form is that it contains phytic acid, which is an antinutrient that makes it difficult for your body to absorb the numerous healthful vitamins and minerals that oats (and other healthful foods) provide.

 The most popular way to reduce the two negative effects caused by raw oats consumption, and, therefore, reduce your chances of a bellyache, is to cook oaks before consuming them.
 But, if you are like me, and prefer your oats raw as opposed to cooked, the simple solution to this problem is to soak your oats in water, milk, or any dairy-free alternate liquid overnight (preferably for 12-24 hours).
-This will both allow your oats to absorb moisture before entering your digestive tract and thus reducing your chances of stomach acid absorption, and break down phytic acid in the grain, which will allow you to get the full benefits of what you are eating.
+This will both allow your oats to absorb moisture before entering your digestive tract (and thus reduce your chances of stomach acid absorption), and break down phytic acid in the grain, which will allow you to get the full benefits of what you are eating.

 Why Eat Rolled Oats?
 What Are The Benefits (Other Than Deliciousness)?